workshopweekend/exploring-signals/exploring-signals.md

 Fortunately for you (and the City of Oakland), this lab is here to help guide you.

 1. Start by connecting an LED *in series* with a 330Ω resistor into pin `11`.
 "In series" means that charge particles have to flow through the LED *and* the resistor.
 Then add an LDR (Light Dependent Resistor) in series with a 10kΩ resistor, and connect the pin between the LDR and the 10kΩ resistor to analog input pin `A0`.
+The LDR acts as a light sensor; its resistance varies depending on how much light is hitting it, and we use this physical property to determine when it is "dark" outside.
 Your circuit might look like this:

     ![led-photo dim=400wL](img/led_photo.png "Fritzing for an LED and an LDR in a voltage divider") ![led-photo-schem dim=300wL](img/led_photo_schem.png "Schematic for an LED and an LDR in a voltage divider")